 With interest rates low, now is a great time to buy a car.
 But if you’re not interested in a long-term commitment, leasing may be the better choice.
 When you sign a lease, you’re essentially financing the vehicle for a set period of time and when the lease is up, you hand the keys back over to the dealer.
 This can be a good option for people who aren’t interested in keeping a car for the long haul or those who want to trade up for a new model every few years.
+If you’re considering a leased vehicle then it can be a good idea to work with a financial advisor to figure out how this might fit into your long-term financial goals.

 1. Paying Full Price

 When you’re working out the details of your lease agreement, it’s easy to focus on just the monthly payment, but you need to pay attention to the bigger picture.
-If the dealer is charging you full sticker price for the car, you may not be saving as much as you thought.
+If the dealer is charging you the full sticker price for the car, you may not be saving as much as you thought.
 Getting even a $1,000 knocked off the price can make a big difference in how much you’ll pay over the lease term.

 2. Putting Too Much Money Down

 If the car is stolen or totaled in an accident during the first few months of the lease, the insurance company would reimburse the leasing company but there’s a good chance you’d be left out in the cold.
 Not only would you be short a vehicle but you’d also be out of the money you put down.
-Paying less up front or even nothing at all may make your monthly payment a little higher but you wouldn’t have to worry about coming up short if something were to happen to the car.
+Paying less upfront or even nothing at all may make your monthly payment a little higher but you wouldn’t have to worry about coming up short if something were to happen to the car.

 3. Underestimating Mileage